Skip to content

 The function takes three arguments:

-- Frequency (Optional, default 1): The speed of the spring.
+2. Frequency (Optional, default 1): How fast the spring moves.

-The resulting Spring acts exactly like a standard Flux Value.
+The resulting Spring acts exactly like a standard Flux Signal.
 You can bind it directly to UI properties.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")